An Ancient Stacked Pancake Solution to Mean Curvature Flow: Construction of the Ancient Solution

-Refer to Figure \ref{profile_curve_fig} for a rough picture of $\Gamma^m_s$.
-The idea is to now construct a sequence of old-but-not-ancient solutions by varying the parameter $m$ appropriately along a sequence $s_i \to -\infty$.
+Refer to Figure \ref{profile_curve_fig} for a illustration of $\Gamma^{m^0}_s$.
+The idea is to now construct a sequence of old-but-not-ancient solutions by varying the parameter $m^0$ appropriately along a sequence $s_i \to -\infty$.

-To this end, we consider the behavior of the profile curve $\Gamma_s^m$ along the flow \eqref{rotsym_evol}.
-More precisely, since rotational symmetry is preserved under the flow, we denote the surface obtained from $\Gamma_s^m$ by $\Sigma_s^m$ and its corresponding MCF by $(\Sigma_s^m)_t$ and analogously denote the profile curve of $(\Sigma_s^m)_t$ by $\left(\Gamma^m_s\right)_t$.
-Of course, the flow of such a surface of rotation may develop singularities, and Theorem \ref{aag_thm3} tells us that these will occur precisely when a critical point of $(\Gamma^m_s)_t$ meets the $x$-axis.
+Since rotational (as well as reflection) symmetry is preserved along the flow, we often consider the behavior of the profile curve $\Gamma_s^{m^0}$ along the flow \eqref{rotsym_evol}.
+We denote the hypersurface obtained from $\Gamma_s^{m^0}$ by $\Sigma_s^{m^0}$ and its corresponding MCF by $(\Sigma_s^{m^0})_t$ and analogously denote the profile curve of $(\Sigma_s^{m^0})_t$ by $\left(\Gamma^{m^0}_s\right)_t$.
+Of course, the flow of such a hypersurface of rotation may develop singularities, and Theorem \ref{aag_thm3} tells us that these will occur precisely when a critical point of $(\Gamma^{m^0}_s)_t$ meets the $x$-axis.
 In particular, past the first singular time we may only discuss the flow in terms of weak solutions.
-However, as discussed in Section \ref{prelims} (in particular, Theorem \ref{aag_thm1}), the level set flow of rotationally symmetric compact initial data is non-fattening and remains rotationally symmetric, so there is a unique ``well behaved'' weak flow which comes from $\Sigma_s^m$.
-This implies that even through singularities it makes sense to consider the profile curves of the weak flow in the sense that they are well defined sets of locally finite $\mathcal{H}^1$ measure whose orbit under rotation gives $(\Sigma_s^m)_t$.
-We shall denote the weak flow of $\Sigma_s^m$ by $\{(\Sigma_s^m)_t\}_{t\in[0,\omega_{m}(s))}$, and its profile curves by $\{(\Gamma_s^m)_t\}_{t\in[0,\omega_{m}(s))}$ where $\omega_{m}(s)$ denotes the time the weak flow goes extinct.
+However, as discussed in Section \ref{prelims} (in particular, Theorem \ref{aag_thm1}), the level set flow of rotationally symmetric compact initial data is non-fattening and remains rotationally symmetric, implying there is a unique ``well behaved'' weak flow which comes from $\Sigma_s^{m^0}$.
+This tells us that even through singularities it makes sense to consider the profile curves of the weak flow, in the sense that they are well defined sets of locally finite $\mathcal{H}^1$ measure whose orbit under rotation gives $(\Sigma_s^{m^0})_t$.
+We shall denote the weak flow of $\Sigma_s^{m^0}$ by $\{(\Sigma_s^{m^0})_t\}_{t\in[0,\omega_{m}(s))}$, and the weak flow of its profile curves by $\{(\Gamma_s^{m^0})_t\}_{t\in[0,\omega_{m^0}(s))}$.
+Here $\omega_{m^0}(s)$ denotes the time the weak flow goes extinct.

-Since the pancakes themselves are inner barriers, we immediately obtain the lower bound $\omega_{m}(s)\ge -s$ for the lifespan of the weak flow.
-In fact, we can bound the time taken until the flow resides in a given cylinder: \begin{lem} Denoting $C_R:=\{(x,r):r<R\}$,

-\end{lem} \begin{proof} The contrapositive of the avoidance principle ensures that the girth of the ancient pancake $P_t$ exceeds that of the ancient shrinking sphere $S_t = S^n_{\sqrt{-2nt}}$ for all $t < 0$.
-Thus, at times prior to $-s-R^2/2n$, the inner pancake barriers cannot yet reside in the cylinder $\{(x,r):r<R\}$, and hence neither can $(\Sigma^m_s)_t$. \end{proof}